What is composting?

 Composting is a natural process that breaks down organic waste material into nutrient-rich soil.
 It involves the anerobic decomposition of organic matter such as food scraps, yard waste, and other biodegradable materials.

 This process is made possible by millions of microorganisms such as bacteria, fungi, and worms that work together to transform the waste into a rich and fertile soil amendment.
+Here's a machine that uses microbes to breakdown food waste into compost unlike those others which seem to just dehydrate food waste.

 Why is composting important?